 Best practices for raw materials inventory

-For any manufacturing business, efficient management of production inventory is crucial to minimize disruptions to the supply chain.
+For any manufacturing business, efficient management of production inventory is crucial to minimise disruptions to the supply chain.
 Here are some best practices to implement as you manage your raw materials.

 Don’t sacrifice quality for cost